lux-operating-system/kernel/readme.md

 # Building

 Visit [lux-operating-system/lux](https://github.com/lux-operating-system/lux) for the full build instructions, starting from the toolchain and ending at a disk image that can be booted on a virtual machine or real hardware.
 If you don't want to manually build lux, [nightly builds](https://github.com/lux-operating-system/lux/actions/workflows/nightly-mac.yml) also generate a bootable disk image that can be used on a virtual machine.

+# Contributing

+The lux microkernel and the luxOS Project are both personal educational/research projects and are not planned to be community-developed.
+However, if you like what you're seeing and/or you learned something, monetary contributions would be greatly appreciated and provide a direct incentive to allocate more time to the project.
+You can support my work on [Patreon](https://patreon.com/luxOS) if you're interested.

+# Contact
+Join the project's [Discord server](https://discord.gg/GEeekQEgaB) if you just wanna say hi or talk about OS development in general.

 # License